 Water Damage Caused By A Radiator Leak

 Older homes often use a hot water system for heating.
 A boiler, usually in the basement, is connected by a series of pipes to radiators positioned throughout the house.
-The loop between radiator and boiler, or the radiator or boiler itself can leak, harming your home’s structure and contents.
+The loop between radiator and boiler or the radiator or boiler itself can leak, harming your home’s structure and contents.
 SERVPRO helps investigate the source of water intrusion, restoring building materials and possessions in the water’s path.

-Your first hint that your heating system caused water damage to the floor of your Englewood dining room was a mysterious dampness of the carpeting near a window.
-After searching for obvious causes like spillage of water during meals or rain blown through the window you reached out to us to dry the carpet and evaluate permanent harm to the underlying floor.
+Your first hint that your heating system caused water damage to the floor of your Englewood dining room was the mysterious dampness of the carpeting near a window.
+After searching for obvious causes like spillage of water during meals or rain blown through the window, you reached out to us to dry the carpet and evaluate permanent harm to the underlying floor.
 Our trained technicians investigate and find the unexpected source of the water.

 Under the carpeting is a hardwood floor, now warped because of the swelling caused by water absorption.
-The carpet lifted and padding removed, we attend to the floor.
+The carpet was lifted and padding removed, and we attended to the floor.
 We measure moisture levels initially to aid in setting drying goals.
 Air movers and drying mats join with dehumidifiers to reduce the moisture level to below 12 percent before sanding and refinishing.
 If we refinish the wood earlier, the action risks additional warping.
 It may take a few weeks for the proper levels to be reached, requiring periodic moisture measurements by our crew.

 A portion of the floor may be pried up to release hidden pockets of water and to ensure the subflooring is drying as well.
 Another method SERVPRO uses successfully is the drilling of small holes in the hardwood to encourage the moisture to evaporate.
 When the floor is heavily sealed by stains, varnishes, and waxes, this approach may be the only way to break the vapor barrier.